 European Union and Swiss nationals do not need a visa or a residence permit to enter and live in France.
 American citizens who will studying in France for less than 90 days do not need a visa.

-In more than twenty countries an online application procedure has been set up through CampusFrance; this procedure must be followed in order to obtain a student visa.
+In many countries, an online application procedure has been set up through CampusFrance; this procedure must be followed in order to obtain a student visa.

 U.S. Citizens can only obtain student visas through this online procedure: